Coveros-GitHub-Sandbox/selenified/README.md

 ```
 The PDF reports will be generated alongside the HTML reports

+A full report of all the tests as a PDF will be generated as well.

 ## Installation
 ### Building the jar
 If you want to compile the jar from the source code, use maven.
 Maven can be used to run unit tests, run